 In this course, students will analyze and discuss marketing concepts, theories, and practices in a global context.
-Evaluate the cultural, social, economic, and political marketing dimensions taking into consideration the basics such as: product, price, promotion, and location.
-Design product, price, promotion, and location (distribution) strategies, to compete successfully in domestic and international markets.
+They will evaluate the selected market's cultural, social, economic, and political dimensions while considering basic elements like product, price, promotion, and place (distribution).
+Likewise, they will design product, price, promotion, and place strategies to successfully compete in national and international markets.
+They will explain the different digital media and how they can be applied to marketing strategies.
+Finally, they will analyze the relationship between the digital marketing strategy and the traditional marketing strategy.